WHU-GPCV/SatMVS/readme.md

 ** 0, 1 and 2 represents the three views respectively.

 [1] Kai Zhang, Noah Snavely, and Jin Sun.
-Leveraging vision reconstruction pipelines for satellite imagery.
-In Proceedings of the IEEE/CVF International Conference on Computer Vision Workshops, pages 2139-2148, 2019.
+Leveraging vision reconstruction pipelines for satellite imagery.
+In Proceedings of the IEEE/CVF International Conference on Computer Vision Workshops, pages 2139-2148, 2019.

 ### PFM file